WilcoTerink/GlabTop2-py/docs/source/installation.rst

    http://pcraster.geo.uu.nl/downloads/latest-release/

    Installation through Anaconda is therefore strongly recommended.
+This also enables the use of the :ref:`GlabTop2-py App <running_app>` in the browser.

 This page describes how you can install GlabTop2-py.
 There are three ways of installing GlabTop2-py: